slighlol/twitter-frontend/README.md

 ## React 5 steps
 - Step 1: Break the UI into a component hierarchy
 - Step 2: Build a static version in React
+- Step 3: Find the minimal but complete representation of UI state

 ## style stacks